-In the Product Print segment (EPS) and Digital Imaging (FFEI's) R&D revenue, judgement is required to determine whether revenue should be recognised over time or at a point in time.
+In the product print segment (EPS) and Digital Imaging (FFEI's) R&D revenue, judgement is required to determine whether revenue should be recognised over time or at a point in time.
 Where revenue is recognised over time, estimation is required to establish how much of the performance obligation has been satisfied and how much is recorded as a contract liability.
-A significant deficiency in the control environment was identified with respect to revenue recognition at EPS in the prior year, which represents an increased risk if not appropriately remediated.

-We understood the Group's revenue recognition policies and how they are applied, including the relevant controls, and performed a walkthrough to validate our understanding.
+We understood the group's revenue recognition policies and how they are applied, including the relevant controls, and performed a walkthrough to validate our understanding.

-In respect of the main UK trading entity, which comprised 68% of the Group's revenue, we used data analytics to analyse the whole population of transactions from invoicing to cash journals, including adjustments to arrive at revenue recognised in the year.
+In respect of the main UK trading entity, which comprised 54% of the group's revenue, we used data analytics to analyse the whole population of transactions from invoicing to cash journals, including adjustments to arrive at revenue recognised in the year.